 Once the paint is dry, you can distress it by rubbing the parts where the vaseline was applied with a paper towel.
 Just rub over the whole piece and you’ll start to see areas of paint come off.

-Drill a few pilot holes in the back piece of your base so the screws don’t split the wood when you screw it into the wall.
+Next, rill a few pilot holes in the back piece of your base so the screws don’t split the wood when you screw it into the wall.

 Use a level to ensure that the base is straight.
 Make sure to screw at least one of the screws into a stud in the wall.
-The roll of butcher paper is pretty heavy and it would be tragic for it to rip right out of the drywall.
+The roll of kraft paper is pretty heavy and it would be tragic for it to rip right out of the drywall.

-To mount the paper roll, slide the pole into a hole on one end, then through the butcher paper roll, and then out through the other hole.
+To mount the paper roll, slide the pole into a hole on one end, then through the kraft paper roll, and then out through the other hole.
 An extra set of hands definitely would have helped but I managed to do it on my own. 😉

 Last, just screw the knobs onto the hanger bolts on each end of the pole.